lvqq/cap/README.md

 - `github workflow`

 ## Templates
-We have three templates currently:
+We have the following templates:

 ### ts
 Use `tsup` to build project using only `TypeScript`